kubeflow/website/content/docs/gke/authentication.md

 [GCP IAM console](https://console.cloud.google.com/iam-admin/).

 ### Authentication from a Pod

-To access the service account from a Pod, you have to do two things:
+You must do two things to access a GCP service account from a Pod:

 1. **Mount the secret as a file.** This will give your Pod access to your GCP account, so be careful which Pods you grant access to.